api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ### Collateral and protocol fee

 For a searcher to win an auction, they are required to have enough ETH deposited in the OevAuctionHouse contract.
-Similarly, the value the searcher can win is limited by the amount they have deposited.
-Refer to [bid eligibility](/oev-searchers/in-depth/oev-auctioneer#bid-eligibility) section for details.
+Refer to
+[bid eligibility](/oev-searchers/in-depth/oev-auctioneer#bid-eligibility)
+section for details.